Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 - If the submission is a .cwl input file then it can be download by [this script](https://github.com/Sage-Bionetworks/SynapseWorkflowExample/blob/master/downloadSubmissionFile.cwl) and parsed by a step customized from [this example](https://github.com/Sage-Bionetworks/SynapseWorkflowExample/blob/master/job_file_reader_tool_yaml_sample.cwl).

-- The workflow should not change the 'status' field of the submission status, which is reserved for the use of the Workflow Hook.
+- The workflow should not change the 'status' field of the submission status, which is reserved for the use of the Workflow Orchestrator.

 - The workflow must have no output.
 Any results should be written to Synapse along the way, e.g., as shown in in [this example](https://github.com/Sage-Bionetworks/SynapseWorkflowExample/blob/master/uploadToSynapse.cwl).